 In order to start a TissUUmaps app click the Create button on the TissUUmaps App card.
 Then enter the following information in the form:

-• Description: Provide a brief description of the dataset or your research project, will also be displayed on the Public apps page.
+- Description: Provide a description of the dataset, will also be displayed on the Public apps page.
+This functions as an abstract describing your dataset.

-• Subdomain: This is the subdomain that the running instance will be available at (e.g., a subdomain of r46b61563 would mean that the app would be available at r46b61563.serve.scilifelab.se).
+- Subdomain: This is the subdomain that the deployed app will be available at (e.g., a subdomain of 'my-cool-app' would mean that the app will be available at my-cool-app.serve.scilifelab.se).
 If no subdomain name is entered, a random name will be generated by default.
-By clicking on New you can specify the custom subdomain name of your choice (provided that it is not already taken).
-This subdomain will then appear in the Subdomain options and the subdomain will appear in the format 'name-you-chose.serve.scilifelab.se'.
+By typing in the input box you can specify the custom subdomain name of your choice.

 Below is an example of what the settings of your app could look like.